Vernon L. Odom Fund

 Today, his legacy lives on through the Vernon L. Odom Fund at Akron Community Foundation.
 The fund accepts grant applications

 for programs that promote ethnic and racial harmony, along with those that enrich the quality of life within local minority communities.
-Since its founding in 1993, the fund has grown to more than $225,000 and awarded nearly $130,000 in grants to programs that empower everyone from Asian immigrants to African-American youth.
+Since its founding in 1993, the fund has grown to more than $235,000 and awarded more than $142,000 in grants to programs that empower everyone from Asian immigrants to African-American youth.